skilesare/immortality/the_morality_of_the_bootstrap/love.md

 ## Love

 So where does love fit into all of this?
 First consider there are different kinds of love.
-These different kinds of love add up to a very complicated thing that we call 'love' but is really lots of other things.
-This does not discount love, in fact it may even be an entire other economy that operates at a strange intersection of the biological, societal, and intellectual.
+These different kinds of love add up to a very complicated thing that we call 'Love.'
+We need to break Big L love back down.
+This does not discount love.
+In fact, it may even be an entire other economy that operates at a strange intersection of the biological, societal, and intellectual.
 We should look at the different kinds of love and see what economies are at work.

 #### Romantic Love